-At our Lexington, Sudbury and Concord toddler programs, we start at the Toddler age group, where children must be 2 years old by early fall in order to be eligible for the program.
+At our Lexington, Sudbury, and Concord toddler programs, we start at the Toddler age group, where children must be 2 years old by early fall in order to be eligible for the program.
 At our Bedford LEAP School, we offer a Young Toddler group, where children must be 15 months old by September in order to be eligible.

-Frequently Asked Questions From The Leap School
+Frequently Asked Questions - The LEAP School

 Children do not need to be toilet trained to attend LEAP.
 The teachers work with you to create a plan that helps your child become toilet trained at his/her own pace.
 Our teachers communicate with you and offer observations about how your child is progressing.
 Children learn things at different times when they are ready, and we are thoughtful about how to best support the child and parents in the toilet training process.